-If we are unable to comply with the restrictions and covenants in our debt agreements, the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes, the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes and the indenture governing the February 2019 Notes, there could be a default under the terms of these agreements or the Indenture, which could cause repayment of our debt to be accelerated
+If we are unable to comply with the restrictions and covenants in our debt agreements, the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes, the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes, the indenture governing the February 2019 Notes and the indenture governing the April 2019 Notes, there could be a default under the terms of these agreements or the Indenture, which could cause repayment of our debt to be accelerated

 If we are unable to comply with the restrictions and covenants in the Indenture or our current or future debt obligations and other agreements, there could be a default under the terms of these agreements.
 In the event of a default under these agreements, the holders of the debt could terminate their commitments to lend to us, accelerate repayment of the debt and declare all outstanding amounts due and payable or terminate the agreements, as the case may be.
-Furthermore, some of our debt agreements, including the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes, the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes and the indenture governing the February 2019 Notes contain cross-acceleration or cross-default provisions.
-As a result, our default under one debt agreement may cause the acceleration of repayment of not only such debt but also other debt, including the Notes, the 2016 Notes, the February 2018 Notes, the July 2018 Notes, the January 2019 Notes and the February 2019 Notes or result in a default under our other debt agreements, including the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes, the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes and the indenture governing the February 2019 Notes.
+Furthermore, some of our debt agreements, including the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes (as amended and supplemented by the supplemental indenture dated February 22, 2019), the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes, the indenture governing the February 2019 Notes and the indenture governing the April 2019 Notes contain cross-acceleration or cross-default provisions.
+As a result, our default under one debt agreement may cause the acceleration of repayment of not only such debt but also other debt, including the Notes, the 2016 Notes, the February 2018 Notes, the July 2018 Notes, the January 2019 Notes, the February 2019 Notes and the April 2019 Notes or result in a default under our other debt agreements, including the Indenture, the indenture governing the 2016 Notes, the indenture governing the February 2018 Notes (as amended and supplemented), the note instrument governing the July 2018 Notes, the indenture governing the January 2019 Notes, the indenture governing the February 2019 Notes and the indenture governing the April 2019 Notes.
 If any of these events occur, we cannot assure you that our assets and cash flow would be sufficient to repay in full all of our indebtedness, or that we would be able to find alternative financing.
 Even if we could obtain alternative financing, we cannot assure you that it would be on terms that are favorable or acceptable to us.